ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 ## Platform Entity

-A platform entity is associated with the type identifier `id-pkix-evidence-entity-platform`.
-It is composed of a set of attributes that are global to the Target Environment.
+A platform entity reports information about the device where the Evidence is generated and is composed of a set of attributes that are global to the Target Environment..
+It is associated with the type identifier `id-pkix-evidence-entity-platform`.

 A platform entity, if provided, MUST be included only once within the reported entities.
 If a Verifier encounters multiple entities of type `id-pkix-evidence-entity-platform`, it MUST